Prof. Uriel Levy

 About

-His research covers both fundamentals of light-matter interactions, as well as diverse applications in imaging, communications, sensing and metrology, energy harvesting, memories, displays and other chip scale optoelectronic devices.
-Prof. Levy has strong ties to the industry and a proven track record in tech transfer.
-Prof. Levy is the co-founder of TriEye, where he is developing CMOS based cost-effective SWIR imaging solutions for the automotive industry and for other verticals.
-He was also a co-founder and a VP R&D of Civcom, where he developed solutions for optical telecommunications.
-Over the years, Prof. Levy published over 150 journal papers, presented his results in hundreds of lectures and currently holds dozens of patents.
-Prof. Levy is a fellow of the optical society of America and is the recipient of several notable honors, including the Kaye Innovation Award, an ERC consolidator grant, the President Young Investigator Award of the Hebrew University of Jerusalem, and the Rothschild Post-Doctoral Fellowship.
-He holds a BSc in Physics and Materials Science from the Technion and a PhD in Electro Optics from the Tel Aviv University.
-Prior to joining the Hebrew University, he spent nearly four years as a researcher in the University of California, San Diego.
+Over the years, Prof. Levy has published over 150 journal papers, presented his results in hundreds of lectures, and currently holds dozens of patents.
+He is a fellow of the Optical Society of America and has received several notable honors, including the Kaye Innovation Award, an ERC Consolidator Grant, the President’s Young Investigator Award of the Hebrew University of Jerusalem, and the Rothschild Post-Doctoral Fellowship.
+He holds a BSc in Physics and Materials Science from the Technion and a PhD in Electro-Optics from Tel Aviv University.
+Before joining the Hebrew University, he spent nearly four years as a researcher at the University of California, San Diego.